Trade Privacy Notice

 In order to facilitate payments from customers, we will process your payment details, such as your bank details, in conjunction with our payments service providers as described below.

-If you make use of our online facility to prepare quotes or send invoices this is done with your consent.
-In providing this service Checkatrade acts as the Data Processor and the trade member is the Data Controller.
+You can opt in to use our online facility to prepare quotes or send invoices.
+In providing this service Checkatrade acts as the data processor and the Approved Tradesperson is the data controller.
 The data of customers should only be uploaded to our service with their knowledge and agreement.

-An important part of our membership service is to arrange partnership agreements with companies and organisations who offer exclusive rates to our members on their relevant products and services.
-As part of your membership of Checkatrade you will receive marketing communications from us telling you about these benefits.
+An important part of our service is to arrange partnership agreements with companies and organisations who offer exclusive rates to our Tradespeople on their relevant products and services.
+You will receive marketing communications from us telling you about these benefits.
 These communications can include discounts or offers on vehicles, insurance, fuel, financing, equipment, vouchers, training and other products and services relevant to your trade.
-A list of our current partnerships and offers can be viewed in the members’ area on our platform when you become a member.
-Your personal data will be shared with these partners when you consent to take part in a discount or membership offer or for the purposes of arranging an automatic membership benefit.
+Your personal data will be shared with these partners when you consent to take part in a discount or tradesperson offer or for the purposes of arranging an automatic tradesperson benefit.
 Marketing communications involving partner offers will always be from us unless you have consented to receive marketing from third parties.
 You can unsubscribe from communications when you receive them, or by contacting privacy@checkatrade.com.

-If you have provided an email address, mobile number or use our platform, you will receive service messages related to the management of your membership and the optimising of your account, as stated in your Terms and Conditions.
+If you have provided an email address, mobile number or use our platform, you will receive service messages related to the management of your services with us and the optimising of your account, as stated in your Terms and Conditions.
 You may also receive voicemail messages in order to service your account including in relation to credit control matters.
 These messages include alerts about consumers requesting your services, payment information, insurance updates, and lead statistics.
-We are required to send these messages to meet our contractual membership obligations.
+We are required to send these messages to meet our contractual obligations for Approved Services.
 We also send messages requesting feedback on our service for market research purposes, and research related to the development and improvement of our products and services.
 If you opt-out of marketing communications, you will still receive service messages.

 If you enter any of our competitions, prize draws and promotions, we will use your personal information for administration purposes.
 There will be additional terms and conditions which will contain more information about how we use and share your personal information.